 Just to give you some tips on how to use it, we are going to take a 60-gallon tank as an example.
 With this product, it is better to start small.
 On day one, add 5ml of Flourish Excel to the tank.
 Then, gradually increase the dosage until you pour in the final 15ml on day 15.

 This should give you an idea about how to use it in tanks of different sizes.
 Either way, make sure to read the description.
 This product will really help your plants grow while the algae should die off by day 12.
 As long as you are not overdosing it, Flourish Excel will solve all of your algae problems.

 Is Blue Green Algae Bad for Axolotl?

 Blue green algae are plain harmful and should be removed from the aquarium as soon as possible.
-This type of alga is not good for any aquarium pet.
+This type of algae is not good for any aquarium pet.
 It is, in fact, cyanobacteria which produces harmful chemicals that would only cause health problems to your axolotl.

 Blue green algae won’t do any good to the environment in your tank either.
-Your salamander needs well-oxygenated water and what this alga does is it consumes oxygen.
+Your salamander needs well-oxygenated water and what this algae does is it consumes oxygen.
 It causes the oxygen level in the tank to become lower and lower to the point when it becomes unhealthy for your pet.

-With this type of alga, you need to remove it manually as soon as you notice it.
+With this type of algae, you need to remove it manually as soon as you notice it.
 Make sure to thoroughly clean the tank then refill it with clean water and put the axolotl back in.

 We can conclude that algae can’t really fit into an axolotl diet.
 If you see algae in your aquarium, then you shouldn’t wait for your pet to clean it up by eating it.
 Even if your salamander would eat some, it would be pretty bad for his digestion while providing zero nutritional value.